 Our hearts & prayers are with...

-David Allen, Betty Appleford, Dianne Carlill, Glenda Carper, Pam Dorrance, Jackie Fouts (Mother-in-law of Al Wallace), Phil Fredrickson, Peter Gibbons (Brother of Eileen Gibbons), Michael Kaid, Bill, Tom and Sarah Maclay, Jo Mitchell, Dave Nelson, Scott Paul, John Poh, Jose Robles, Doris Schaefer, Karen Scott, Rick Sedgley, Rod Shutt, Laurie Tsuchiya & Jim Tsuchiya (sister & brother-in-law of Bill Castello), Liz Willmott (friend of Glenda Carper)
+Betty Appleford, Rev. Donene Blair, Dianne Carlill, Glenda Carper, Lauren Davis, John Devine, Pam Dorrance, Carol Dotchin (friend of Glenda Carper), Blake and Jo Ann English (relatives of Lucian Guthrie), Jackie Fouts (Mother-in-law of Al Wallace), Peter Gibbons (Brother of Eileen Gibbons), Michael Kaid, Libonati Family, Jo Mitchell, Dave Nelson, Sydney Neumann, Scott Paul, John Poh, Jose Robles, Doris Schaefer, Karen Scott, Rick Sedgley, Rod Shutt, Laurie Tsuchiya & Jim Tsuchiya (sister & brother-in-law of Bill Castello), Liz Willmott (friend of Glenda Carper)